-- Pour 4 tbsp of olive oil into a large stock pot on medium heat.
-Once the oil has warmed, throw in your onions and garlic.
-Stir until slightly soft.
+- Pour 2 tbsp of olive oil into a large stock pot on medium heat.
+Add onions and garlic.
+Stir for a couple minutes or until fragrant

-- Add all other vegetables (except for the dried shiitake mushrooms) and sauté on medium-high heat until all vegetables are coated, and aromatic (approx. 5-7 minutes).
+- Add all other vegetables (except for the dried shiitake mushrooms and oven mushrooms) and sauté on medium-high heat until all vegetables are coated, and aromatic (approx. 5-7 minutes).

-- Pour in water and toss in dried shiitake mushrooms, bay leaves, peppercorns and parsley.
+- Pour in water and toss in dried shiitake mushrooms, herbs, peppercorns and rind (if applicable)

 - Leave the stock to simmer on medium-high heat, stirring every 15-20 minutes.
 Simmer for at least 1 hour.